ESCOMP/CMEPS/doc/source/esmfldsexchange.rst

 ``addmap``
 ----------
-CMEPS determines how to map each source field from its source mesh to a target destination mesh via calling ``addmap``.
+CMEPS determines how to map each source field from its source mesh to a target destination mesh via a call to ``addmap``.
 The API for this call is:

 .. code-block:: Fortran